© © The Andy Warhol Museum, Pittsburgh, PA, a museum of Carnegie\r\nInstitute. All rights reserved. Film Still courtesy The Andy Warhol Museum

 Margit Hiebl

 Nose or mouth?
-As strange as it may sound, this question about our preferred organ for breathing is not.
-Nasal breathing is more essential than one might think.
-In fact, humans are naturally designed to breathe through the nose.
-This is vital for survival because it allows us to breathe and eat simultaneously without choking.
-Even newborns can regulate the temperature of the air entering their lungs through their noses – as the lungs do not favor air that is too warm or too cold.
-Harmful particles and bacteria are also filtered out of the air by the cilia, preventing them from reaching the lungs.
-At the same time, the inhaled air is humidified.
+As strange as it may sound, this question about our preferred organ for breathing is not trivial.
+Breathing through the nose is more essential than one might think.
+Humans are actually designed by nature to breathe through the nose.
+This is crucial for survival as it allows us to breathe and eat simultaneously without choking.

-Breathing more through the mouth often starts when, as a child, one cannot breathe well through the nose.
-This then sets off a chain of events that manifest impressively in many areas later in life.
-This affects not only the protection of the respiratory organs but also oral health: If you constantly breathe through your mouth, saliva production decreases, and teeth and gums become susceptible to bacteria.
+This affects not only the protection of the respiratory organs but also oral health: Constant mouth breathing dries up saliva production, making teeth and gums more susceptible to bacteria.
 If the oral microbiome is destroyed, it leads to problems such as gingivitis, periodontitis, cavities, or bad breath.

-Physical and cognitive performance also suffers: Numerous studies show that habitual mouth breathing during waking and sleeping hours leads to fatigue, concentration weakness, reduced performance, and mood swings.
-And also to obesity.
-Everything from minor limitations to massive health problems is possible.
-"The only occasion to temporarily forego natural nasal breathing and breathe through the mouth should be when you have to exert yourself and need to get more air into your lungs faster, or when the nasal passages are blocked due to congestion, allergies, or a cold," says Augsburg dentist Dr. Christian Leonhardt.
-That they might be in the right place on the topic of proper breathing with the dentist is probably new to most of us.
+“The only occasion to temporarily forego natural nasal breathing and breathe through the mouth should be when exerting yourself and needing to get more air into the lungs faster, or when the nasal passages are blocked due to congestion, allergies, or a cold,” says Augsburg dentist Dr. Christian Leonhardt.
+Most of us are probably not aware that the topic of correct breathing could also be relevant at the dentist's office.

 What does myofunctional mean?

-How does one train tongue tone?
+How do you train the tongue tone?

-Is tongue tone also important during sleep?
+Is tongue tone also important when sleeping?

-When the entire skeletal musculature relaxes during the deep sleep phase, the tongue falls backwards - and one begins to snore.
-Then you wake up because the sleep pattern is interrupted by lack of oxygen.
-Immediately, the body sounds the alarm: "Stress!" and remains stuck in a higher sleep phase - it cannot recover there.
-Moreover, the released stress hormone cortisol also causes insulin to be secreted - actually an ancient reflex that helps us quickly provide energy for flight.
-But since the sugar is not needed by the muscles right now, it ends up in the fat cells.
+Moreover, the released stress hormone cortisol also causes insulin to be secreted – actually an ancient reflex that helps us quickly provide energy for fleeing.
+But since the sugar is not needed in the muscles right now, it ends up in the fat cells.
 Many wonder why they don't lose weight.
-But it goes further: those affected have increased high blood pressure, are exhausted and tired, recover worse, and are often sick.
-The sooner you intervene here, also in dentistry, the better.
-Snoring is not a trifling matter at any stage of life.
+But it goes further: The affected individuals have increased high blood pressure, are exhausted and tired, recover poorly, and are more often ill.

-How do you approach it?
+How do you approach this?

-On the dental level, we do scans, videos, photo analyses, we look at swallowing patterns, facial expressions.
-In the case of the snoring problem, we conduct a somnography via sleep trackers that patients can use at home under their usual conditions.
-The next morning, there is feedback on how many sleep interruptions they had, what the pulse is doing, in which sleep stage they were.
-Depending on the age of the patients, teeth can then be moved in position or the upper jaw can be expanded without surgery, or you can proceed in parallel with speech therapy and myofunctional training - which often means lifelong training.
+On a dental level, we conduct scans, videos, photo analyses, look at swallowing patterns, facial expressions.
+For the snoring problem, we do a somnography via sleep trackers that patients can use at home under their usual conditions.
+The next morning, there is feedback on how many sleep interruptions they had, what the pulse does, and what sleep stage they were in.

 Who should I contact first?